draddo11/100-days-of-code/r1-log.md

 Gone throughthe css visual dictionary and read a little on node js from ibm (finally a server side framework), downloaded video resources on jquery
 ## R1D59
 started a full full screen landing page with html and cee by @traversymedia
+## R1D60
+FINALLY DONE with the full page landing page ..not perfect will keep working on it